organisciak/dissertation/document/3_apriori.md

 ### Task

-The metadata encoding task that will be compared is a microblog annotation task.
+The metadata encoding task that will be controlled for is a microblog annotation task.

 Microblogging messages, in this case from Twitter, are notably truncated.
 Since Twitter messages are limited to 140 characters, messages often are curt, missing context, and heavily abbreviated.